ncsa/Delta_doc/docs/source/user_guide/software.rst

 - `conda environments <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html>`_

   Similar to venv but with more flexibility, see this `comparison table <https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/environments.html#virtual-environments>`_.

-- `micromamba <https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html>`_ (micromamba is a clone of conda but faster to use)

-  Use micromamba install guide and then use conda commands the usual way.

 - `pip3 <https://docs.python.org/3/installing/index.html>`_: pip3 install --user <python_package>